pmich/bartendro/docs/dispenser.md

 To get a working dispenser, you will need at least to minimally write a dispenser id into the first byte into eeprom RAM.
 This can be any value but 0 or 255.

-Dispensers shipped from PartyRobotics have this dispenser id set.
+Dispensers shipped from Party Robotics have this dispenser id set.
 You can set another dispenser id (chosen randomly) by running the script in /firmware/dispenser/pump.sh

 Resetting the dispenser